Many undocumented workers falsely assume that labor and workers' compensation

 laws and all employment laws regarding safety on the job site.

-If you are an undocumented worker and have been injured on the job, we
+If you are an undocumented worker and have been injured on the job, such as a

-can help.
-At Sullivan & Brill, LLP, we work with undocumented workers
+construction accident, we can help.
+At Sullivan & Brill, LLP, we work with undocumented

-to help them receive the compensation they need to recover from injuries
+workers to help them receive the compensation they need to recover from

 or conditions that resulted from your work.
 Our firm can help you find